Abdukodir Khusanov: Senior

 In June 2023, Khusanov received a call-up to the Uzbekistan senior national team to participate in the CAFA Nations Cup.
 On 11 June, he made his international debut against Oman, replacing Farrukh Sayfiev in the 83rd minute.
 Together with the team, Khusanov reached the CAFA Nations Cup final, securing first place in the group stage.
 He ultimately became a silver medalist in the tournament, as the team lost to Iran in the final on 20 June, where Khusanov spent the entire match on the bench.

 In January 2024, Khusanov travelled with the national team to the main stage of the 2023 AFC Asian Cup.
 His first match in the tournament took place on 13 January 2024, against Syria, where he started in the line-up and received a yellow card.
 By the end of the group stage, Khusanov and the team secured second place in the group and advanced to the knockout stage.
 Together with the team, he reached the quarter-finals, where Uzbekistan were eliminated by Qatar on 3 February in a penalty shoot-out, thus concluding their tournament run.

 On 5 June 2025, his defensive performance saw Uzbekistan qualify for the FIFA World Cup for the first time in their history, following a 0–0 draw against the United Arab Emirates in the 9th matchday of the Asian qualifiers.

+On 2 June 2026, he was included in the 26-man squad selected by head coach Fabio Cannavaro for the 2026 FIFA World Cup, marking the country's first-ever appearance in the tournament.

 Personal life

 Khusanov is the son of Khikmat Khashimov (also transliterated as Hikmat Hoshimov), who had a brief stint as a professional football player with PFK Metallurg Bekabad.
 "Abduqodir" is a common Uzbek name of Arabic origin and means "servant of the Almighty".

-In May 2025, Khusanov got married; the wedding, in Uzbek traditions, took place in Tashkent.
+In May 2025, Khusanov got married.
+The traditional Uzbek wedding took place in Tashkent.